patrickbs96/ioBroker.twinkly/README.md

 * Add `musicreactive` Mode
 * Add Ukrainian translation
 * Rework how objects are created, objects are now created after first connect after startup and updated after a firmware update

-### 1.0.7 (2022-11-19)
-* Fixed deprecated messages from Sentry with api-validations
-* Automatic switch mode had an error with playlists.
-Playlist item could never be selected.

 ## License
 MIT License